top of page

 Continuing on, I will review existing medications and future developments.
 While doing so I'll explain brain mechanisms and will address the fundamental question (which is the subject of a heated emotional debate) of whether it is legitimate to treat desire problems with medication - the "pink pill" (7).

-Apart from testosterone, there are other substances that activate nerve cells in the sexual passion center, while there are others that dampen the passion center.
+Apart from testosterone, there are other substances that activate nerve cells in the desire center, while there are others that dampen it.
 One of the substances that dampens the desire center is serotonin.
 Indeed, anti-depressant drugs that increase serotonin (SSRI) can cause sexual desire problems and difficulty achieving orgasm.
 However, this bug can also be turned into a feature: intentionally raising serotonin to delay desire and prevent premature ejaculation (which is done by the drug Priligy).

 Taken together, the desire is the ratio between inhibition and activation of the desire center.
-Therefore, another way to increase desire is to lower the level of the substance that inhibits the desire center, which is serotonin (This an opposite opposite effect to the effect of anti-depressant SSRI drugs).
-Indeed, a German company developed a drug for female sexual desire called Flibanserin (Addyi) which does exactly that: it reduces the amount of serotonin in the brain and thereby reduces the brakes on desire.
-The drug received approval (on 2010) and it succeeds in increasing desire, but the average effect is not high.
+Therefore, another way to increase desire is to lower the level serotonin that inhibits the desire center (contrary to the effect of anti-depressant SSRI drugs).
+Indeed, a drug for increasing female sexual desire called Flibanserin (Addyi) does exactly that: it reduces the amount of serotonin in the brain and thereby reduces the brakes on desire.
+The drug received approval (on 2010) and it succeeds in increasing desire, but the average effect was not high.
 This approval was all but easy.
 Again, there was a heated debate between the drug company and The New View women's group.
 Facing the suffering of women who experience loss of desire, The New View supporters argued that in menopause, this is a natural process and women should accept the changes of age.
 In addition, they argued that female sexuality is holistic and it is not logical that a pill could increase desire.
 They claimed that the problem lies in the social, couple, or personal context, and that counseling would be more appropriate.
 They felt destiny to rescue women from taking a pill that may cause them desire but within toxic relationship, or as a bypass to overcome personal and inter-personal problems, or simply would waste their money.
 They organized campaigns that portrayed pharmaceutical companies as creating a medical problem (low desire) when there's none so they could treat it with their drugs.
 They also portrayed doctors as corrupt, receiving money from pharmaceutical companies.
 Note that, The New View's women can also be accused in a similar way that many of them give expensive therapy sessions and their assessment of the success of their treatment is usually subjective.
 While the emotional debate was on going, the FDA wanted to test if the drug was indeed effective in increasing desire.
 For this, the FDA demanded from the developing company a measure that was previously used to measure the effectiveness of Viagra, even though the only thing shared by the two drugs is their involvement in sexuality.
 The measure was the number of times in a month that a woman engaged in satisfying sexual activity.
-However, an increase in desire does not necessarily translate to more sexual activity, let alone satisfying sexual activity.
+However, an increase in desire does not necessarily translate to more sexual activity, let alone satisfying sexual activity, especially in an unequal relationships .
 As expected, the results of this measure were not impressive.
 Therefore, despite the company investing about $2 billion in drug development, the FDA did not approve its use.

 Even after additional clinical trials were conducted on thousands of women that demonstrated the drug's effectiveness, the FDA still did not approve it.
 In the end, the drug company launched a joint campaign with women's organizations that accused the FDA of discrimination against women since all the drugs approved in the field of sexuality until then were for men.
 So, only after a long journey that combined medical claims with social claims, the drug was approved and marketed under the name Addyi in 2016 but... with strict limitations due to safety concerns, and only doctors with a special license could prescribe it.
 It was difficult to obtain the drug and sales were poor.
 In 2019, the safety concerns were removed but the drug still failed commercially.